hit1363/An-Efficient-Multi-Crop-Leaf-Disease-Detection-System/README.md

 ## 🔬 Research

-This project is part of a Master's thesis on efficient deep learning for agricultural applications.
+This project is part of a Bachelor's thesis on efficient deep learning for agricultural applications.
 Key research contributions:

 1. Multi-crop disease detection with unified architecture
 2. Aggressive quantization with minimal accuracy loss